 Chest radiograph COPD emphysema.
 (A) PA and lateral views of the chest demonstrate hyperinflated lungs with flattening of the diaphragm.
 Shrapnel projects over the left lower chest.
 (B) Axial chest CT in lung windows through the upper lobes demonstrates severe centrilobular emphysema.
 (C) Severe but less advanced changes are seen in the lower lobes.
 (Reproduced, with permission, from Elsayes KM, Oldham SA, eds.
 Introduction to Diagnostic Radiology.
 New York, NY: McGraw-Hill Education; 2015.)

 Miliary tuberculosis.
 (A) Frontal chest radiograph demonstrates innumerable tiny nodules distributed throughout both lungs.
-There is a hazy opacity ...
+There is a hazy ...